revdotcom/nvidia-kaldi/NVREADME.md

 For examples that have been vetted and verified by NVIDIA, navigate to `/workspace/nvidia-examples`.
 This folder contains the following:
 1. `default_parameters.inc` - used to define global default Kaldi and GPU specific parameters
 2. `librispeech` - folder, used as the 'launchpad' for reproducing our performance benchmarks.
 More information is given in the "Running the Provided LibriSpeech Example" section below
-3. `run_benchmark.sh` - used to decode speech given a target model and dataset while providing performance and accuracy metrics on a single GPU
+3. `run_benchmark.sh` - used to decode speech given a target model and dataset while providing performance and accuracy metrics.
+Advanced features of this script are described below.
-4. `run_multigpu_benchmark.sh` - runs the above benchmark on multiple GPUs

 ## Running the Provided LibriSpeech Example

 To quickly get started with Kaldi and to realize GPU inferencing performance on the LibriSpeech corpus, NVIDIA has provided an example in `/workspace/nvidia-examples/librispeech`.
 Within this directory, you will notice:
 1. `default_parameters.inc` - used to define local parameters (e.g. location of datasets and models)
-2. `prepare_data.sh` - a script used to automatically download a corpus of recorded text, translate the format from flac to wav and adjust the sample rate to 16kHz, download a pre-trained LibriSpeech model, and link the `run_benchmark.sh` and `run_multigpu_benchmark.sh` scripts to the local folder
+2. `prepare_data.sh` - a script used to automatically download a corpus of recorded text, translate the format from flac to wav and adjust the sample rate to 16kHz, download a pre-trained LibriSpeech model, and link the `run_benchmark.sh` script to the local folder

 It should be noted that our LibriSpeech example *should work out of the box* and no changes to default parameters or datapaths are necessary.
 Editing these files and understanding the Kaldi tools will be discussed in more depth with "How to Use Your Own Data with Kaldi".